Tackling particularly stubborn problems through behaviours and narratology

 - Acknowledge that Networks drive Individuals

-The rise of communities and networks has shifted decision-making towards a more collective model.
-Specific individuals play specific roles within specific groups.
-Strategy and communication should segment by behavioural roles within groups.
+The rise of communities and networks has shifted decision-making towards a more collective self-regulating model.
+Segment not only by personas, but also by behavioural roles within those groups.

 - Organisational communication and strategy